Friday, September 22, 2023

 Defenders have to stand 3 feet (0.9m) away from the player with the ball.
 From this distance a player can try and win the ball back, but ONLY when it has been thrown into the air.

-Players can defend a member of the other team who does not have the ball but they cannot touch them or snatch the ball away from them.
+Players can defend a member of the other team who does not have the ball but they cannot snatch the ball away from them.

 If a player makes physical contact and disrupts play, a penalty pass is awarded.